egecakiroglu/P2P-File-Sharing/README.md

 The code continues to listen for new connections and process requests in a loop.
 Overall, this code sets up a TCP server that listens for content requests, handles the requests by sending the requested files if available, and logs upload details to a file.
 It provides a basic uploader functionality to serve requested files over a network.

+## Credits
+Thanks for Kağan Civelek and Fazlı Altun for their contribution.